joshchew24/AdventOfCode/README.md

 # AdventOfCode2021
-Personal Solution Repository for 2021 Advent of Code problems. https://adventofcode.com/
+Personal Solution Repository for 2021 Advent of Code problems.
+View all the associated problem statements here: https://adventofcode.com/

-Solutions written using Python 3, some use numpy 1.12.4.
+Solutions written using Python 3, some also use numpy 1.12.4.

 ## Day 11:
 This is the first reflection I'm writing.
 Not really sure what I want these to be but for now I will just be jotting down some thoughts I had about the problem.
 I may retroactively do the same for the days I missed.